mwambajoakim/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - Displays `Fizz` when the number is multiple of 3
 - Displays `Buz`z when the number is a multiple of 5
 - Otherwise, displays the number in a list format

+## 10 - This Bash script displays the content of the file /etc/passwd.
+- The script only displays:
+  - username
+  - user id
+  - Home directory path for the user